Major Requirements

 Note: Beginning in Spring of 2023, the department will begin administering the CS Qualifying Exam for sophomores in March.
 It will have the same format as the recent junior quals.

-Below are the course requirements for our two majors:
+See the Academic Catalog for course requirements for our two majors:

 Note that both majors are grounded in mathematics.
 Students are encouraged to begin the required math sequence alongside CS I and II.
 From this mathematics base students will then learn to carefully reason about, and justify, computer programs and system designs throughout the upper-level curriculum, as several of the computer science elective courses take a mathematical approach to their topics.
 With such a foundation Reed computer science majors find themselves readily capable of exploring advanced areas in the field.
 Students in the interdisciplinary major, in particular, are asked to delve more deeply within the mathematics curriculum in preparation for conducting a thesis in a topic that bridges both fields, for example, one in theoretical computer science.